YuhBoyMatty/sven_internalsrc/README.md

 File `muted_players.db` automatically saved by the cheat when you exit from the game.

-File `chat_colors_players.txt` allows to change chat color for a specific player.
+File `chat_colors_players.txt` allows to change chat color for a specific player, will be automatically loaded.

 Folder `message_spammer` is used by **Message Spammer** to load spam tasks.

-Also, when cheat injected it will execute `sven_internal.cfg` file from folder `../Sven Co-op/svencoop/`.
+Also, when cheat loaded it will execute `sven_internal.cfg` file from folder `../Sven Co-op/svencoop/`.

 # Console Variables/Commands
 Type in the console the following command: `sc_help`.